timescale/docs/api/hypercore/columnstore_settings.md

 import DeprecationNotice from "versionContent/_partials/_deprecated.mdx";

-# timescaledb_information.compression_settings
+# timescaledb_information.columnstore_settings

 This view exists for backwards compatibility.
-The supported views to retrieve information about compression are:
+Best practice is to use the following views to retrieve information about columnstore_settings:

 - [timescaledb_information.hypertable_compression_settings][hypertable_compression_settings]
 - [timescaledb_information.chunk_compression_settings][chunk_compression_settings].

 <DeprecationNotice />

 Get information about compression-related settings for hypertables.